Cunt Toward Enemy

 How does it work?
 Motion sensors, toggled off?
 In which case, he could try to save some of these people.
 Tell them to run.

-But if it’s manual, human eyes reflecting security monitors, then that would be a very bad idea.
+But if it’s manual, human eyes reflecting security monitors, then that is a very bad idea.

-Facial recognition would be fancy.
+Facial recognition would be cute.
 The one face that won’t blow up the mall.
-Yet.
+How special.

 He walks past a crater, heat radiating through his sneakers.
 The blasted asphalt is like volcanic rock.